lucagoc/iPixel-CLI/README.md

 ---
 > 💡 You can use the generated `fonts/cache` folder as a starting point for creating your own custom fonts from an existing font.

+## Other

+> 💡 If your terminal doesn't support emojis, you can disable them with the `--noemojis` flag.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.